South Africa's President Jacob Zuma - a profile

 They said Mr Mbeki was too business-friendly and had presided over "jobless growth".

-However, Mr Zuma has not changed South Africa's economic policy and some of his erstwhile allies, such as firebrand youth leader Julius Malema, have since dropped him, accusing him of not doing enough to help the poor.
+However, Mr Zuma has not changed South Africa's economic policy and many of his erstwhile allies, such as firebrand youth leader Julius Malema, have since dropped him, accusing him of not doing enough to help the poor and of presiding over a corrupt government.

 His private life has not helped this impression.